ChimeHQ/Impact/README.md

 I worked at [Crashlytics](https://firebase.google.com/products/crashlytics) for many years.
 During my time there, I briefly worked with [PLCrashReporter](https://www.plcrashreporter.org) before starting from scratch and building a completely custom system.
 I spent a considerable amount of time there analyzing and understanding the failure modes of in-process crash reporting.
 That work shaped most of the design of the Crashlytics SDK, though things might have changed since I left.

 Impact does share many of those design philosophies.
-Primarily because I believe those core design concepts are the best approach.
-It's also hard to unsee solutions, sometimes.
-However, they have chosen to keep their SDK closed source, and I want to respect that.
-While I haven't had direct access the code for years, I'll still do my best to keep non-public information that way.
+It's hard to unsee solutions, sometimes.
+But, it's primarily because I believe those core design concepts are the best approach.

 ## Incorporating Impact